 "We went and looked at our surveillance camera and we noticed that about 20 minutes after they were delivered by FedEx, two individuals got out of their car in front of the house and walked up the steps and stole my packages and my neighbor's packages," said Aruffo.

-Luckily, all the packages were recovered and will be returned to their rightful owners.
+All the packages were recovered and will be returned to their rightful owners.

 "Shame on them for taking Christmas away from children," said Kathy Aruffo.